evanzeller/GridStatusItemLevel/README.md

 * Your personal item level now updates everytime your gear changes, so it is always up to date.
 * Cache is now purged every 10 minutes, down from 2 hours to keep your party's item levels more up to date.
 * Inspection frequency limit changed to once every 2 seconds, down from 5.

+## 1.2.0
+* Updates for 5.4.8

+## 1.3.1
+* Updates for 6.0.2 itemString changes
+* Calculate item levels when piece of gear are missing